Collection, Memory and Other Quilts

 COLLECTION OR MEMORY QUILTS

-There are all kinds of collection quilts other than t-shirts and ties.
-Some people like to save their children’s clothes and make quilts out of them, or scout badges, or even their mother’s old fabric collection.
+This section includes collection or memory custom quilts other than t-shirts and ties.
+Some people like to have quilts made of their children’s clothes, or scout badges, or even their mother’s old fabric collection.
 Below are some examples of Collection Quilts:

 Two Bed-Sized Quilts Made from Baby Clothes

 The bed-sized quilt above was made for Rosie Cline when she was just barely out of her little girl clothes.
-Her mother couldn’t bear to part with all the baby clothes she had bought for Rosie and her little sister Nina, so she had me make heirloom quilts for the girls to enjoy the rest of their lives.
+Her mother couldn’t bear to part with all the baby clothes she had bought for Rosie and her little sister Nina.
+As a result, she had me make heirloom quilts for the girls to enjoy the rest of their lives.
 I cut down the little ballerina dress and the poodle skirt to make them fit the “model Rosie” in the corners.

 In this block depicting newborn Rosie still in the hospital, a portion of the actual blanket given newborns by the hospital is stitched across her “tummy”.

-In this block a redheaded Rosie plays on the seesaw with her sister Nina.
+A redheaded Rosie plays on the seesaw with her sister Nina in the block above.
 The background is made using Rosie’s special towel.
-Every piece came from either a dress, a little suit, a towel, a blanket or some pants.
+Every piece came from either a dress, a little suit, a top, a towel, a blanket or some pants.

-Rosie loves her small quilt (made out of her baby clothes) which I also made for her to enjoy, something for now to drag around, curl up in, and take to show and tell.
+Rosie loves her small quilt (made out of her baby clothes) which I also made for her to enjoy while she was still a little girl.
+This quilt is something to drag around, curl up in, and take to show and tell.

 Nina said when she grew up she wanted to be a rock star.
 In the upper right hand corner, I made her dream come true.
 The ideas for these bubbles were a mixture of information about the girls provided by their mother and my own imagination of what little girls like to do.
 I tried to mirror their distinct personalities and individuality.